rlucente-se-jboss/intranet-test-certs/README.md

 [instructions](https://jamielinux.com/docs/openssl-certificate-authority/index.html).

 ## Install RHEL 7.4 in FIPS mode
-First, install RHEL 7.4.
-When selecting the option "Install Red Hat Enterprise Linux 7.4" from the main menu, press TAB and then add `fips=1` to the vmlinuz line shown.
+When RHEL 7.4 first offers the installation menu, select the option "Install Red Hat Enterprise Linux 7.4" from the main menu, press TAB and then add `fips=1` to the vmlinuz line shown.
 Make sure that there is sufficient entropy during installation by typing on the keyboard and moving the mouse around.
-That one change will configure the operating system to be in FIPS enforcing mode.
+That single change to the vmlinuz line will configure the operating system to be in FIPS enforcing mode.

 ## Generate the certificates
 After installing RHEL 7.4, copy the contents of this directory to /root.
 Edit the `01-subscribe.sh` script to use correct values for the RHSM `USERNAME`, RHSM `PASSWD`, and RHSM pool id as `SM_POOL_ID`.
-Edit the `04-create-server-pair.sh` script to use the matching `IP_ADDR` for the server.
-Finally, run the following commands as
+Edit the `04-create-server-pair.sh` and `06-export-certs.sh` scripts
-root:
+to use the matching `IP_ADDR` for the server.
+Finally, run the following commands as root:

     cd /root
     ./01-subscribe.sh